Kotlin/KEEP/proposals/objects-composition.md

 | | `}` |

 ## Compiler implementation
-Compiler implementation is trivial: every aggregated object should be transformed into `private val` (or `protected val`, according with aggregation visibility modifier) declaration:
+Compiler implementation is trivial: every composed object should be transformed into `private val` (or `protected val`, according with composition visibility modifier) declaration:

 Given:
 ```kotlin